Booking a degree ceremony:

 Degrees can be conferred in absence on any date, providing applications are received at least 6 weeks in advance.

 If you have any further questions, please contact the Assistant Academic Administrator, Emma Standhaft: email@example.com

 Degree certificates are only issued once a degree has been officially conferred at a ceremony, either in person or in absence.
 If you had your degree conferred a number of years ago but didn’t receive a certificate at the time, please download and complete the postal order form from the University’s website.

 If you need formal certification that you have completed a course of study, but have not yet had the degree conferred at a ceremony, the University can produce a “degree confirmation letter” for you.
 Please see the University’s website for information on how to request one.

 If your degree certificate is lost, stolen or damaged, you can order a replacement certificate from the University’s Degree Conferrals Office at a cost of £30.

 Holders of the Oxford BA or BFA are eligible for the MA "in or after the twenty-first term from his or her matriculation".
 This is not an automatic process and no reminders will be sent - you should complete a booking form (see the link on the right) at the appropriate time, and return it to the Assistant Academic Administrator, Emma Standhaft (firstname.lastname@example.org).
-Please note that the current MA fee (£20) is due to be increased, and arrangements for paying the fee will also change, so there is no need to send payment at this stage.
-Further information will be provided once it has been confirmed.
+The MA fee has recently been increased by the University - information on how to pay can be found on the booking form.